-The date of grant for equity awards granted to senior executive officers is the date of Compensation Committee approval.
+The date of grant for all equity awards granted to executives and employees is the date of Compensation Committee approval.
 The Company does not have a program, plan or practice of timing the grant of equity awards in coordination with the release of material non-public information.
+The Company believes that all such equity grants as described herein align the executives' interests with those of the Company's stockholders.